The Process of Pursuing a Florida Medical Malpractice Claim

 What are the Procedural Requirements?

 The plaintiff needs to complete before the time deadline.
-They require that the plaintiff complete certain steps in order to actually move forward with a claim.
+They require that the plaintiff complete certain steps to actually move forward with a claim.

 The defendant(s) insurance company must respond during the 90 days.
 They must indicate that they admit liability to the malpractice, offer to settle, or reject the claim.
 If the defendant indicates that they wish to admit liability, then the plaintiff must respond within 50 days and either accept or reject this offer.